Early Barometer by Negretti & Zambra No 711 c1865

 The case retaining a good proportion of its original lacquered finish, some areas of oxidation and wear, original patination.
 The dial with some slight discolouration, the movement sensitive with good progression.
 Serviced, calibrated and conserved.

 Well within the first thousand aneroid barometers constructed by this world-renowned London maker, this Negretti & Zambra barometer is a rare instrument with wonderful aesthetics and functionality, and must be regarded as of great historical importance.
-Though the engraved dedication is dated 1866, this is well after the manufacture date of this barometer.
 A fine collector’s piece.

 Sir Arthur Kekewich was a preeminent British Chancery Division judge and later Privy Councillor.
 James Thomas Edge, a High Sheriff of Nottinghamshire, was Kekewich’s brother-in-law, married to his sister, Julia Frances Kekewich.